Mick Schumacher: Karting

-In 2011 and 2012, Schumacher drove in the KF3 class of the ADAC Kart Masters, ending in 9th and 7th respectively.
-In the Euro Wintercup of the KF3 class, he was 3rd in 2011 and 2012 and in 2012 was 3rd in the KF3 Rating DMV Kart Championship.
-In 2013 he finished 3rd in the German Junior Kart Championship and the CIK-FIA Super Cup KF juniors.
-In 2014, Schumacher used the name 'Mick Junior', and started in International and National Junior Championships, ending the season 2nd in the German Junior Kart Championship as well as in the European and World Championships.
-Although he did not race in karting under his real surname, his successes in karting were picked up by the international press.
+In 2011 and 2012, Schumacher drove in the KF3 class in the ADAC Kart Masters, ending in 9th and 7th respectively.
+In 2011 he finished 3rd in the Euro Wintercup in the KF3 class, repeating his success the following year.

+In 2013 he continued his starts in the junior class, which got renamed to the KF-Junior.
+He finished 3rd in the German Championship and the CIK-FIA International Super Cup.
+In 2014, Schumacher competed under the pseudonym Mick Junior—having already competed under the name Mick Betsch—and continued to race in KF-Junior.
+He finished 2nd in the German Championship as well as in the European and World Championships.
+Although he did not race under his real surname, his successes in karting were picked up by the international press.

 Formula 4

 At the end of 2014, he completed test drives for Jenzer Motorsport in a Formula 4 racing car.
 In 2015, Schumacher started racing in formula classes for the first time, racing for Van Amersfoort Racing in the ADAC Formula 4, using the Schumacher name.

 In 2016, Schumacher remained in ADAC Formula 4 but switched to Prema Powerteam, a team known for its close links to the Ferrari Driver Academy.
 He also entered the Italian F4 Championship and finished runner-up in both championships to Joey Mawson and Marcos Siebert respectively.